Capital City Concerts

 Fast-forward to 1996, the year I moved to Montpelier.
 I was committed to raising my son in the Green Mountain State, but it was not easy or practical to make a living as a full-time musician.
 When I complained to my mentor Louis Moyse (a founder of the Marlboro Music Festival who was by then living in Montpelier and would later help shape Capital City Concerts) about the paucity of performing opportunities in Vermont, he said, "Invite your friends to come and play in Montpelier.
 Start your own series."
 And so in 2000, Capital City Concerts was born.

 Paul Orgel opened the fledgling season with a brilliant solo piano recital, while pianist Jeffrey Chappell closed it by bringing down the house with his performance of "Rhapsody in Blue."
 Over the years the Capital City Concerts stage has included memorable performances by outstanding string quartets, including the Borromeo, Talich, and Formosa quartets.
-Notable violinists include Jaime Laredo, Régis Pasquier, Eugene Drucker, Theodore Arm, and n.
+Notable violinists include Jaime Laredo, Régis Pasquier, Eugene Drucker, Theodore Arm, and Nick Kitchen.
 Extraordinary pianists have come from across the globe including Jean-Claude Pennetier, Robert McDonald, Jeffrey Chappell, and Jeewon Park.
-We've served up plenty of sublime Bach over the years (including last season's wildly well-received Magnificat performances) often with the spotlight on exquisite singers like Hyunah Yu, David Arnold, and Julie Boulianne.
+We've served up plenty of sublime Bach over the years (including a recent wildly well-received Magnificat performance) often with the spotlight on exquisite singers like Hyunah Yu, David Arnold, and Julie Boulianne.

 ~Karen Kevra, Artistic Director